guhjy/visreg/faq.md

 ![plot of chunk faq_visreg2d_points](img/glm-faq_visreg2d_points-1.png)

 Doing this through the axes is admittedly very weird -- it's not my idea; see `?filled.contour`.
-At one point I had experimented with having some options for this kind of thing in visreg2d, but could never arrive at a plot that looked good to me.

 # Q: Does `visreg` work with `gamm` (mgcv) or `gamm4` objects?